IN SIX BULLET-POINTS

 and which are of two distinct kinds that can be divided absolutely

 examples are essentially one element of a regular repertoire

 condemning acrobats and musicians and 'vulgar' or 'lewd' entertainers

-perceived to be in opposition to
+perceived to be in opposition

-the solemn rites and rituals of the Church;
+to and in competition with the solemn rites and rituals of the Church;

 ones, at least 200 years later, are, for the most part, magical,